-Bose Around-Ear review
+Bose Around-Ear full review

 These Bose headphones weren’t quite what we were expecting.
 Compared with so many finely crafted and heavy-duty headsets in our round-up, these seem decidedly featherweight.
 Which is, of course, a bonus for portability.
 But with Bose’s reputation for finely crafted consumer audio, we anticipated something more industrial and robust.
 Instead, these are light, portable phones with studio looks.